 If communication with your partner is a problem that is holding you back from the love you want, learn some new ways to listen and speak to each other.

 We came out with our “Magic Relationship Words” awhile ago and these tips are some very easy ways for you to try one new thing right now to bring some openness and ease into your relationship.

 The key is making sure you communicate in ways that pull your partner closer to you instead of ways that push them further away.

 3. Focus your attention in looking at what’s changing for the better

 So often, we focus so much of our attention on what’s lacking that we lose sight of what’s working and what we love about the other person.

 We lose track of what we love about ourselves.

 If you’re in an abusive situation or one in which cheating is going on, we don’t mean turning a blind eye to what’s happening in front of you–and what you must deal with.

-We’re talking about changing your focus and see if your partner starts to come toward you in ways that you want–or not.
+We’re talking about changing your focus and see if your partner or the other person starts to come toward you in ways that you want–or not.

 If you’re in limbo, decide today to get unstuck so you can move out of it to greater happiness and love.